harblaith7/s2bn/README.md

 Integrating Stripe into my application was more of a frontend heavy.
 I actually have a [YouTube series](https://www.youtube.com/watch?v=WROxEd__fNs&t=244s) that discuss how to do it.
 It applied the same process with this app.

+### Testing

+In this project I tried my best to follow a **test-driven development** approach where I first write an automated test defining the desired results and then produce the code to make the test pass.
+However, as time became restricted and deadlines processed, I (regrettably) omitted testing all together.

+Following this omission, I learned how important testing an application really is.
+Whenever I worked on a new feature in the application, I would manually check if it works or not.
+If it does, then I would push the changes onto master and deploy my application.

+However, in one case, I followed that procedure and it ended up breaking other parts of my application.
+I didn't notice this because the feature itself was working fine, and that was what I was focusing on.
+If I consistently wrote **unit tests** throughout the application, I would have been prompted of this error.

+Because of this experience, I intended to go back and write the tests I missed for every feature of in the application.

+### Application Containerization

+Before this application, I never worked with **Docker**.
+Typically when I wanted an application deployed, I'd either do it via **Heroku** or **Netlify**.
+For this application however, I wanted to dive into the world of **DevOps**, and thus I decided to use Docker and AWS instead.